loyada/typedpy/docs/structures.rst

 However, there are use cases in which it might be useful to differentiate between "None" value and "undefined".
 For example, when creating an API to patch an object.

-To support that, Typedpy defines a special "Undefined" construct, and a class flag of "_enable_undefined".
+To support that, Typedpy defines a special "Undefined" construct, and a class flag of "_enable_undefined_value".
 Contrast the example above with this one: